-We have reviewed the accompanying consolidated balance sheet of OAO LUKOIL and its subsidiaries as of March 31, 2009, and the related consolidated statements of income, stockholders' equity and comprehensive income, and cash flows for the three-month periods ended March 31, 2009 and 2008 in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+We have reviewed the accompanying consolidated balance sheet of OAO LUKOIL and its subsidiaries as of June 30, 2009, the related consolidated statements of income for the three-month and six-month periods ended June 30, 2009 and 2008 and the related consolidated statements of stockholders' equity and comprehensive income and cash flows for the six-month periods ended June 30, 2009 and 2008 in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
 All information included in these financial statements is the representation of the management of OAO LUKOIL.